 - 3 tablespoons raw honey

-- 2 tablespoons butter, ghee, or coconut oil (plus more, if desired)
+- 2 tablespoons grass-fed butter OR ghee or coconut oil, plus more, if desired

 Wardee: I bet this would be delicious with pears, too!